 To quantify the effect of radiative forcing on the global average temperature, assume at first a perfectly transparent atmosphere to thermal radiation re-emitted by the earth.
 In this case, the emitted radiative power σTe4 would balance exactly the incident radiative power of solar shortwave radiation actually reaching the surface of the earth (1-A)F0/4, i.e. 240 W/m2 (F0 =1365.8 W/m2, the current albedo is close to 0.3), which gives Te=-18°C (255 K).

 The mean global temperature of the earth is 15 °C (288 K), which corresponds to a radiative power equal to σTe4 = 390 W/m2.
 The difference between the radiative power actually issued and what would be emitted if the atmosphere were perfectly transparent is 390-240= 150 W/m2, corresponding to the absorption by the real atmosphere in the presence of greenhouse gases, clouds and aerosols.
-The effectiveness of radiative forcing, equal to (288-255)/150 = 0.22 °C/(W/m2), is almost 5 times lower than that observed during the resonant forcing of solar cycles.
+The radiative forcing efficiency, equal to (288-255)/150 = 0.22 °C/(W/m2), is almost 5 times lower than that observed during the resonant forcing of solar cycles.

 Warming and anthropogenic CO2